 One of the first people to study the process of forgetting was a psychologist named Hermann Ebbinghaus.

-Ebbinghaus contributed many viable ideas to the field of psychology through his experimentation with learning and forgetting, and these ideas are still applicable today.
-He uncovered the fact that it is much harder to retain information that has no meaning for the learner.
-He also showed that re-learning material is easier than the first time and that it takes longer to forget material the second.
+Ebbinghaus found that it is much harder to retain information that has no meaning for the learner.
+He also concluded that it takes longer to forget material each time it is re-learned .

-Finally, he showed that a person will have greater success with learning if the studying is spread out over time, rather than engaging in a one night cram session.
-Students everywhere take note: true learning is a lifelong process.
+Finally, he said that a person will have greater success with learning if the studying is spread out over time.

 Remembering Isn't Applying

 Using the Ebbinghaus Curve can effectively help people regularly remember their training.
 However, behavior change can only be achieved with more advanced reinforcement methods.

 In a result-driven training reinforcement program, moves learners past remembering and towards application.